buildingSMART/IFC4.3.x-development/docs/schemas/core/IfcProductExtension/Entities/IfcRelSpaceBoundary.md

 As shown in Figure 5, if the _IfcRelSpaceBoundary_ is used to express a virtual boundary, the attribute _PhysicalOrVirtualBoundary_ has to be set to VIRTUAL.
 The attribute _RelatedBuildingElement_ shall point to an instance of _IfcVirtualElement_.
 If the correct location is of interest, the attribute _ConnectionGeometry_ is required.

-> NOTE&nbsp; The connection geometry, either by a 2D curve or a 3D surface, is used to describe the portion of the "virtual wall" that separates the two spaces.
+> NOTE  The connection geometry, either by a 2D curve or a 3D surface, is used to describe the portion of the "virtual wall" that separates the two spaces.
 All instances of _IfcRelSpaceBoundary_ given at the adjacent spaces share the same instance of _IfcVirtualElement_.
 Each instance of _IfcRelSpaceBoundary_ provides in addition the _ConnectionGeometry_ given within the local placement of each space.

 !["IfcRelSpaceBoundary_virtual (35K)"](../../../../figures/ifcrelspaceboundary_virtual.png "Figure 5 &mdash; Space boundary of virtual element")